lwz7512/game-weaver-ast/challenges/c4/c4_subtitle.md

 > const randomMole = Math.floor(Math.random() * 16);

-Very interesting right?
+What's that?
+A two-function combination?
+Yes!

-Just put your last step expression into a new function, then you could get a new result as you expect!
+To make a value as the `argument` of a function, just put your expression in last step into the parentheses of the target function, then you could get a new result of `rounded` and `random` number!

 Press the `Run` button!